spookyboy2000/SproutScape/README.md

 ```

-## items to Interact made by Edgar Rikkert
+## Interactable object to hold made by Edgar Rikkert

-the items to interact are made to highlight if a pawn gets into range of the collider. while it is highlighted the player can use the appropriate interaction, either having to hold the key down or simply having to press it once. after it is activated the hold to interact actor will light up red and be flipped to the other side to indicate that it has been activated.
+The items to interact are made to highlight if a pawn gets into range of the collider. while it is highlighted the player can use the appropriate interaction, either having to hold the key down or simply having to press it once.
+After it is activated the hold to interact actor will light up red and be flipped to the other side to indicate that it has been activated.

 ![pic](Github-Media/HoldToInteract.gif)

+## Interactable object made by Edgar Rikkert

+The Interactable object is made to highlight if a pawn gets into range of the collider.
+The normal interactable object works a bit different then the interactable object to hold.
+Simply Pressing it once will fire off the event for the actor that has the blueprint interface.

 ## Button to press by Nick van Luyk